hmans/imaginary-server/README.md

 Image hosting and transformation server with a RESTful management API.
 _Work in progress_.

+## Setting up your own Imaginary server

+Imaginary is a Rails application meant to be deployed to your own server(s) or a Heroku instance.
+It is recommended that you **create a fork** and use that for deploying and making any necessary changes.

+Deploying Imaginary will not be covered here, as it is outside of the scope of this documentation.
+You can deploy Imaginary like any other Rails application.

 ## Configuration

 Imaginary expects a couple of environment variables set in order to function.